neverix/neverix.github.io/portfolio.md

 ## Hackathons

-So far, I have participated in two offline hackathons and the COVID-19 global hackathon.
+So far, I have participated in two offline hackathons and multiple online ones.

 ### MIT Reality Hack